 - and other information that's highly useful for search engine optimization and site-maintenance tasks.

 You can also submit a sitemap of your website to Google, remove certain pages from being listed on Google, and more.

 - Access Google Search Console (previously called Webmaster Tools) at https://search.google.com/search-console/welcome.

 On this page, select the URL prefix box and enter your site URL.

 You'll be prompted to verify that you are the administrator of the site you entered.

 Under Other Verifications methods tab, and select HTML Tag.

 Expand the box and copy the meta tag provided.

-Return to Google Search Console and click the "Verify" button to complete the process.
+Return to Google Search Console and click the Verify button under HTML Tag to complete the process.

 After you have set up Google Search Console/Webmaster Tools for your site, then you can submit your site's dynamic XML sitemap file.
 This will give Google useful context on your site's layout and content, enhancing its relevance in user searches.
 Refer to Submit sitemap to Google Search Console to learn more about this process.